ocproducts/composr/_tests/readme.txt

-Welcome to the Composr unit testing framework.
+Welcome to the Composr automated testing framework.

 This framework is designed to allow auto-runnable tests to easily be written for Composr.
 The advantage to this testing technique is once a test is written it can be re-run very easily -- being able to re-run a whole test set before each release will dramatically reduce the chance of new bugs creeping into releases, as tests would not pass in this circumstance.
 New bugs in new releases is always a problem for complex software like Composr, as it is a huge package and it's very easy to accidentally cause (and not notice) a new problem when fixing an old one.